Differentiable All-pole Filters for Time-varying Audio Systems: Applications

 \subsection{Time-varying Subtractive synthesiser}

 We test our filter implementation on a subtractive synthesiser roughly modelled after the \emph{Roland TB-303 Bass Line} synth\footnote{\href{https://www.roland.com/uk/promos/303day/}{https://www.roland.com/uk/promos/303day/}} which defined the acid house electronic music movement of the late 1980s.
 The TB-303 is an ideal synth for our use case because its defining feature is a resonant low-pass filter where the cutoff frequency is modulated quickly using an envelope to create its signature squelchy,\\``liquid'' sound.
+Although the original TB-303's circuit contains a 4-pole diode ladder filter, for simplicity and demonstration purposes, we implement our synthesiser using a biquad filter.
 Our synth is differentiable and consists of three main components: a monophonic oscillator, a time-varying biquad filter, and a waveshaper for adding distortion to the output.

 The oscillator is the same as in the one in \texttt{TorchSynth}~\cite{turian2021torchsynth} and uses hyperbolic tangent waveshaping to generate sawtooth or square waves, and can sweep continuously between them.
 It is defined by the following equations: